Ireland focuses on Christmas as it enters new lockdown

 Paul Cadden, owner of the Saba Restaurant Group, will have to lay off 20 people, but will do takeaway, hampers, anything necessary, to get by until lockdown ends.
 He hopes the new restrictions will bring the virus under control in time for the all-important holiday season.

 “Nobody wants to be closed, but for the greater good, you know,” Cadden told The Associated Press.
-“It’s all to play for for Christmas.
+“It’s all to play for Christmas.
 And if everybody takes it seriously and, you know, we all lock down and do what we’re told, hopefully we can get a run into the December period.”

 Ireland has had little success in slowing the spread of COVID-19 in recent weeks, even as it has slowly ratcheted up restrictions on social and business interactions.
 The infection rate stood at 279 cases per 100,000 people in the 14 days through Tuesday, compared with 96 per 100,000 in the period through Sept.
 30.